oracle-samples/oltrain/README.md

    <col width="300">
 </colgroup>
       <tr>
-         <td><p>Head to the Oracle Linux Training Station tracks below to learn about Linux and Virtualization products.
-These tracks provide you with immediate learning opportunities consisting of short video demonstrations and hands-on lab exercises.</p>
+         <td><p><b>Head to the Oracle Linux Training Station tracks below to learn about Linux and Virtualization products.
+These tracks provide you with immediate learning opportunities consisting of short video demonstrations and hands-on lab exercises.</b></p>
          </td>
          <td rowspan="2" valign="top"><p><i>Go straight to our most popular topics.
 Click these links to jump to the free videos and hands on labs:</i></p>
             <ul>